NJ1219/AWS-Projects/README.md

 #### Initial Robo Advisor Configuration

-In this section, you will create the `RoboAdvisor` bot and add an intent with its corresponding slots.
+First step is to create the `RoboAdvisor` bot and add an intent with its corresponding slots.

-Sign in into your AWS Management Console and [create a new custom Amazon Lex bot](https://console.aws.amazon.com/lex/home).
-Use the following parameters:
+The following parameters were used:

 * **Bot name:** RoboAdvisor
 * **Output voice**: Salli